 And it’s not just because it benefits them.
 Besides the obvious (driving sales), it’s in your best interest, too.
 Here’s why:

 • Radical changes to your marketing plan can be a sign of instability.
-Maintaining your marketing activities shows that your brand can hold it down even during periods of economic hardships.
+Maintaining your marketing activities shows that your brand can hold it down even during periods of economic hardship.

 • As your competitors dilute their marketing, you get an opportunity to shine.
 When you maintain (or increase) your marketing budget percentage of revenue, you leverage the space your rivals have left unclaimed.
 Hello, more market share.